david-drew/OV_Python_Docs/md/MULTI.md

 TBD - Need Python Support for Looking Up Config Constants by Key
 </code></pre>

-## Using the Multi-Device with OpenVINO Samples and Benchmarking the Performance
+## Using the Multi-Device with OpenVINO Samples and Benchmarking the Performance (#Benchmarking)

 Notice that every OpenVINO sample that supports the `-d` (which stands for “device”) command-line option transparently accepts Multi-Device.
 The [Benchmark application](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_tools_benchmark_tool_README.html) is the best reference for the optimal usage of Multi-Device.
 As discussed earlier, you don’t need to set up the number of requests, CPU streams or threads because the application provides optimal performance out of the box.
 Below is an example command to evaluate HDDL+GPU performance with the Benchmark application: